HyperTag/documentation/src/content/enterprise-destinations/media-math.md

 ### MetaRouter Side

 Media Math allows you to track conversions.
-When you `analytics.track('Event Name')` we will map that event to the `mt_id` and `mt_adid` that you provide.
+When you call `analytics.track('Event Name')` we will map that event to the `mt_id` and `mt_adid` that you provide.
 We'll map other data like properties to `s` and `v` parameters.
 Our configuration file allows you to set both the general `mt_id` and `mt_adid` values, and individual values based on the triggered event.

 ### Configuration file